ultimumgroup/supabase-dsm-wall-fork/README.md

 2. You should see two tables: `users` and `posts`
 3. Click on each one to see the column structure

-> **What just happened?** You created two PostgreSQL tables in your Supabase database.
-The `users` table stores account info (username, hashed password, bio, avatar), and the `posts` table stores the photos and code files people upload.
-The indexes make queries faster.
+> **What just happened?** You created four PostgreSQL tables in your Supabase database:
+> - `users`: Account info (username, password hash, bio, avatar, email, LinkedIn)
+> - `posts`: Photos, code files, or text posts (now supports text-only posts!)
+> - `likes`: Tracks which users liked which posts
+> - `bookmarks`: Tracks which users bookmarked which posts
+> The indexes make queries faster, and the UNIQUE constraints prevent duplicate likes/bookmarks.

 ### Step 5: Create Storage Bucket